top of page

 As an educator and a research supervisor, Kelsey actively looks for ways to introduce students to research, whether its through community-service learning projects in the classroom and extended learning environment, paid employment as a research assistant on her projects, or through supervision of capstone projects, directed studies, or Honours or Masters' theses work.
 To this end, Kelsey has supervised full-time research assistants through University co-op programs, hired part-time undergraduate, Masters and Doctoral research assistants, and mentored and supervised students supporting the transcription and analysis of complex data sets.
 She has also supervised Masters students, and sat on Masters' thesis committees.

-As an interdisciplinary scholar, Kelsey aims to contribute to the theory and practice of tourism and recreation academically and within the communities in which she undertakes research.
+As an interdisciplinary scholar, Dr. Kelsey Johansen aims to contribute to the theory and practice of tourism and recreation academically and within the communities in which she undertakes research.
 She is a qualitative and mixed methods researcher with a social constructivist perspective, strongly influenced by the anthropological study of tourism, the philosophy of recreation and leisure and social justice issues emerging in the recreation and tourism industries.
 Kelsey's research focuses on narratives produced by and for tourists/recreationists, the transmission of inter-cultural knowledge and sustainability practices, host and guest interactions, the phenomenological experience of tourism, recreation and leisure, and rural community tourism development.

 Research